silvacms/documentation/source/silva/development_guidelines.rst

       $ svn co extension/tag/extension_name-version release
       $ cd release

-6. In that checkout, edit ``setup.py`` and remove the dev marker from the version.
+6. In the checkout, edit ``setup.py`` and remove the dev marker from the version.

 7. In the ``Products`` sub-folder, edit the ``svn:externals``